Iceland in the Eurovision Song Contest 2009: Promotion

 Yohanna made several appearances across Europe to specifically promote "Is It True?" as the Icelandic Eurovision entry.
 On 17 April, Yohanna performed during the UKeurovision Preview Party, which was held at the La Scala venue in London, United Kingdom and hosted by Nicki French and Paddy O'Connell.
-On 18 April, Yohanna performed during the Eurovision Promo Concert, which was held at the Café de Paris venue in Amsterdam, Netherlands and hosted by Marga Bult and Maggie MacNeal.
+On 18 April, Yohanna performed during the Eurovision Promo Concert, which was held at the Marcanti venue in Amsterdam, Netherlands and hosted by Marga Bult and Maggie MacNeal.